ForgedSnow/Frontiersman/README.md

-# CSI4930 Frontiersman
+# Frontiersman

 ## Description:

-A clone of Settlers of CATAN (base game, 1-4 players local multiplayer)
+A clone of Settlers of CATAN (base game, 1-4 players local multiplayer) written entirely in python using pygame

+Game rules are nearly identical to the popular board game Settlers of Catan.
-The game rules are included in the Help Doc.pdf
+Additional game rules are included in the Help Doc.pdf

 ## Installation:
 pip install frontiersman